AppointmentGuru/AppointmentGuru-Website/_posts/2018-01-26-improved-support-for-medical-aid-codes-for-your-invoices.md

 ### Other small improvements

+* Send the invoice to another email address when sending it to your client/yourself.
+Included is a list of email addresses used by Medical Aids for submitting claims.
+Just click on the search icon.
+We're going to improve this functionality over time.
 * The appointment type information is now included on appointment details _and you can edit it!_ For example, if you've mistakenly made an appointment for an "Initial Consultation" but it's actually a "Followup Consultation", it's easily updated on the appointment detail page.
 * The invoiceable status of an appointment is included on the list of appointments visible on the client detail page.
+* Add clients from the your Contacts on your phone (a feature we had mistakenly removed, sorry Melissa!)